josepplloo/frontendapp/README.md

 # frontendapp 🦈

-Whit the follow command you will create the project structure:
+With the following command you will create the project structure:

     npm init

-Whit the follow command you will add the web server:
+With the follow command you will add the web server:

     npm install http-server --save-dev